jornada-im/JEDS/index.md

-## Welcome to the Jornada Ecological Data Science site
+## Welcome!

-Our aim is to teach introductory and intermediate data science to Jornada researchers using accessible methods and relatable data.
+Our aim is to teach introductory and intermediate data science methods to Jornada researchers using accessible methods and relatable data.

 ## Setting up your environment